okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-scim-app/main/index.md

 * Generate an app instance in your org for testing:

   * Test your SSO integration with the OIN Submission Tester.
-  * Test your SCIM integration with manual test cases and a Runscope CRUD test suite.
+  * Test your SCIM integration with manual test cases and Runscope test suites.

 * Submit your integration directly to the OIN team when you're satisfied with your test results.
 * Monitor the status of your submissions through the **Your OIN Integrations** dashboard.